 The density (rho) – This is just the mass divided by the volume of the material

 The moduli were harder to come by.
-I find the following reference in the Orduna-Bustamante paper previously cited: “N .
+I found the following reference in the Orduna-Bustamante paper previously cited: “N .
 E. Molin, L-E. Lindgren, and E. V. Jansson, ‘Parameters of violin plates and their influence on the plate modes,’J .
 Acoust.S oc.A m.
 83,

 281-291 (1988).
 Ratios of Young’s modulus in the longitudinal direction to the shear modulus are reported as E/G=22.1 for spruce wood and E/G = 6.9 for maple wood.”